Edelson: Firm history

-Practice areas

-Privacy
+Ligitation

-Edelson has successfully litigated against Facebook, Amazon, Apple, Google for violating consumer privacy laws by improperly storing users' search, contact, and biometric data.
+Edelson has litigated against Facebook, Amazon, Apple, Google for violating consumer privacy laws by improperly storing users' search, contact, and biometric data.

-Consumer fraud

-Edelson PC has prosecuted more than 200 large-scale class and mass actions on behalf of victims of consumer fraud or unfair business practices, including the Thomas the Tank Engine lead paint class action, the AT&T mobile content class action, the home equity credit reduction cases, and privacy class actions involving T-Mobile, Facebook, and Netflix.

-Mass tort cases

 Edelson PC is co-lead counsel in the NCAA personal injury concussion litigation brought against the NCAA, its member institutions, and its conferences on behalf of college football players who allege the NCAA failed to protect them from concussions and brain damage, including CTE.
 There are more than 369 total lawsuits filed.
 Edelson PC leads a number of actions on behalf of governmental entities and labor unions in lawsuits against drug manufacturers and distributors over the opioid epidemic.

-Representative cases

 Edelson PC filed numerous class actions arising in the aftermath of the federal bailouts of US banks (e.g., Citibank, Chase, and Wells Fargo).
 The lawsuits alleged the banks unlawfully suspended home credit lines based on pre-textual reasons, and that certain banks failed to honor loan modification programs.
 Edelson PC achieved the first federal appellate decision in the country recognizing the right of Wells Fargo borrowers to enforce HAMP trial plans under state law.
 The eventual settlements exceeded $3 billion in home equity lines of credit.

-Jay Edelson was appointed co-lead counsel in lead paint recall litigation involving Thomas the Tank toy trains.

-Edelson PC eventually reached a settlement valued at over $30 million, which provided the class with full cash refunds and reimbursement of certain costs related to blood testing.

 Edelson PC prosecuted more than 100 cases on behalf of consumers who allegedly received unauthorized charges on their mobile phone bills, settling numerous nationwide class actions, including against industry leader AT&T Mobility, collectively worth more than $100 million.

 Class action settlements

-Jay Edelson and Edelson PC have regularly raised public concern regarding the conduct of plaintiffs’ attorneys and objected to a number of settlements.
+Edelson PC has regularly raised concern regarding the conduct of plaintiffs’ attorneys and objected to a number of settlements.
 Edelson has objected to or intervened in settlements with TikTok, the NCAA, Neiman Marcus, and Equifax.

 The firm also brought a RICO lawsuit against a “professional class-action objector” raising allegations of extortion, which resulted in a judgment entered against attorney Christopher Bandas, prohibiting him from practicing law in the state of Illinois and limiting his ability to object to class action settlements in federal or state court.

 In December 2020, the firm filed a lawsuit against Tom Girardi, the law firm of Girardi & Keese, and Erika Girardi, among others, alleging that Girardi had misappropriated client funds.
 Following the filing of that lawsuit, numerous other allegations against Tom Girardi came to light, and he and his law firm thereafter filed for bankruptcy.